Standardized Testing

 Standardized testing increases the accountability of schools and the students they serve.
 Various forms of ongoing assessment help to inform instruction and ensure that students can attend and succeed at the college of their choice.

 PSAT tests are administered to students in our Diocesan Secondary Schools during Sophomore and Junior year.
-Subsequently, students may elect to take the SAT exams according to their own schedule, as they prepare to enter college.
-Diocesan secondary schools are a national pilot for ACT testing, and all juniors will sit for the exam in the spring.
+Subsequently, students may elect to take the SAT or ACT exams according to their own schedule, as they prepare to enter college.

 Advanced Placement Testing